Nervous System A Level Biology

 Somatic Nervous System: Voluntary Control

 The somatic nervous system controls voluntary movements.
-It includes motor neurons that innervate skeletal muscles, allowing us to consciously control our body movements.
+Still, it includes motor neurons that innervate skeletal muscles, allowing us to consciously control our body movements.
 The signals travel directly from the CNS to the muscles, resulting in a relatively fast response.

 Autonomic Nervous System: Involuntary Control